 There have always been unscrupulous publishers who do not follow acceptable standards of scholarly publishing (e.g., little or no peer review and/or editorial services).
-With the explosion of online publishing and increasing use of the article processing charge (author pays) business model, predatory publishers are becoming more common and sophisticated.
+With the explosion of online publishing and increasing use of the article processing charge (author pays) business model, deceptive publishers are becoming more common and sophisticated.
 While they are in the minority, they often target less established researchers.

 If you are invited to submit to journals or to become an editorial board member, critically evaluate the publisher's legitimacy:

 - Check if the publisher has a large fleet of journals that contain very little content.

 - Verify that the journal's peer-review and manuscript handling process is clearly described.
-If the promised turnaround time for peer-review is very short and features prominently this is a sign of a predatory publisher.
+If the promised turnaround time for peer-review is very short and features prominently this is usually a sign of a deceptive publisher.